AviNissimHart/JmeterPokeAPI/README.md

 update then fails as the task to delete no longer exists.
 I can see the aftermath by refreshing my website after the tests to see how there are discrepencies within tasks and task lists regarding their ids and contents.
+My speculation over reasoning for the errors are confirmed by the reports showing the only error code to come out was 500 - internal server error - due to me overloading my localhost with the vast quanitity of threads.
+When checking the result trees, i can see that the errors are only with the readTask and always error code 500.
+This confirms my speculation.

 I can deduce that this is the issue as i set up each test to create the lists, add items to the lists, update and item, then delete the items and lists in order to begin again for the next test without having to spin